akka/akka/CONTRIBUTING.md

 This requires a member from a core team to start Pull Request validation process by posting comment consisting only of `OK TO TEST`.
 From now on, whenever new commits are pushed to the Pull Request, a validation job will be automaticaly started and the results of the validation posted to the Pull Request.

-A Pull Request validation job can be started manually by posting `TEST THIS PLEASE` comment on the Pull Request.
+A Pull Request validation job can be started manually by posting `PLS BUILD` comment on the Pull Request.

 ## Source style